 Rex DK, Johnson DA, Anderson JC, et al. American College of Gastroenterology guidelines for colorectal cancer screening 2009.
 Am J Gastroenterol.
 2009;104(3):739-750.

-11/19/2010 DynaMed Plus Systematic Literature Surveillance. http://www.dynamed.com/topics/dmp~AN~T113642/Colorectal-cancer : Kirkegaard H, Johnsen NF, Christensen J, Frederiksen K, Overvad K, Tjønneland A. Association of adherence to lifestyle recommendations and risk of colorectal cancer: a prospective Danish cohort study.
+11/19/2010 DynaMed Plus Systematic Literature Surveillance. https://www.dynamed.com/topics/dmp~AN~T920886/Prevention-of-colorectal-cancer : Kirkegaard H, Johnsen NF, Christensen J, Frederiksen K, Overvad K, Tjønneland A. Association of adherence to lifestyle recommendations and risk of colorectal cancer: a prospective Danish cohort study.
 BMJ.
 2010;341:c5504.

-12/9/2011 DynaMed Plus Systematic Literature Surveillance. http://www.dynamed.com/topics/dmp~AN~T113642/Colorectal-cancer : Aune D, Chan DS, Lau R, et al. Dietary fibre, whole grains, and risk of colorectal cancer: systematic review and dose-response meta-analysis of prospective studies.
+12/9/2011 DynaMed Plus Systematic Literature Surveillance. https://www.dynamed.com/topics/dmp~AN~T920886/Prevention-of-colorectal-cancer : Aune D, Chan DS, Lau R, et al. Dietary fibre, whole grains, and risk of colorectal cancer: systematic review and dose-response meta-analysis of prospective studies.
 BMJ.
 2011;343:d6617.